Should I Get A Lawyer For A Car Accident That Was Partly My Fault?

 What To Do After A Car Accident

-Taking specific steps immediately ensures your safety and protects your rights.
-Here’s what you need to do after a car accident:
+Taking specific steps can help protect your safety and preserve your rights.
+Here’s what you can do after a car accident:

-- Remain Calm And Stay At The Scene — Try to stay calm so you can think straight despite the situation.
+1. Remain Calm and Stay at the Scene — Try to stay calm so you can think straight despite the situation.
 If you or anyone else is injured, call 911.
 Remain at the scene and wait for the medical and police responders to arrive.

-- Contact Your Insurer — Inform the insurance company about the accident.
+5. Contact Your Insurer — Inform the insurance company about the accident.
 Avoid engaging in a debate regarding fault.
-Don’t risk damaging your case by admitting responsibility or acknowledging guilt for the collision.
+Admitting responsibility or acknowledging guilt for the collision can affect the determination of fault, which can influence the evaluation and the outcome of your claim.

-- Speak With An Attorney — Speak with a car accident lawyer as soon as possible, regardless of who was at fault.
+6. Speak with an Attorney — Consider consulting with a qualified car accident lawyer, regardless of who was at fault.
 A lawyer with experience in vehicle accident cases can assist in identifying and establishing the negligence of the responsible parties.

 Frequently Asked Questions